vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Assigning roles
 ========================================

-(? rewrite for new dashboard)

 In addition to the course staff, you can designate a team of people to help you run and moderate discussions.
 Different options for working with discussion posts are available to these different discussion-related roles:

-- Forum admins typically include the course author and some members of the staff.
+* Forum admins typically include the course author and some members of the staff.

-- Forum moderators also are usually the course staff and can also include registered students.
+* Forum moderators also are usually the course staff and can also include registered students.

-- Forum community TAs can be registered students.
+* Forum community TAs can be registered students.

 (?
 I'm not clear on the purposes for these different roles yet, or what UI options apply to each designation.
 Part of the gudance for moderators?
 Melanie, Jennifer Akana, Jane from Stanford, Victor)

 You can assign these roles to more people while your course is running, or remove a role from a user whenever necessary.

-Before you can designate your forum admins, forum moderators, and forum community TAs, you need the edX user name of the person you want to add or delete.
+Before you can designate your forum admins, forum moderators, and forum community TAs, you need the email address of the person you want to add or delete.

-- To get the user name for a staff member, on the Instructor Dashboard click **Admin** > **List course staff members**.
+* To get the email address for a staff member, on the Instructor Dashboard click **Membership** and then select Course Staff from the drop-down list.

-- To get the user name of a student, (? how do they get this info?).
+* To get the email address of a student, (? how do they get this info?).

-To assign a role to a user name:
+To assign a role:

 #.
-On the instructor dashboard for your course, select **Forum Admin**.
+On the instructor dashboard for your course, click **Membership**.

 #.
-To add a forum admin, enter the user name in the first text box and click **Add forum admin**.
+Select Forum Admins, Forum Moderators, or Forum Community TAs from the drop-down list.

 #.
-To add a forum moderator or a forum community TA, enter the user name in the second text box and click **Add forum moderator** or **Add forum community TA**.
+Under the list of users who currently have that role, enter the email address and click **Add** for the role type.

 (? are there requirements as to whether an admin must already be staff, or can it be a registered student? other requirements?)

-(? why are these labels using "forum" and not "discussion"? ask Victor)
+(? why are these labels using "forum" and not "discussion"? asked Victor)

 .. _Running_discussions: